T-rav/Aspose.BarCode-for-Cloud/Examples/DotNET/README.md

 ## How to Run the Examples?

 After you have downloaded the ZIP file from the [Download ZIP](https://github.com/aspose-barcode/Aspose.BarCode-for-Cloud/archive/master.zip) link above, extract the contents of ZIP file to any folder on your computer.
-C# and VB.NET examples are located in the [Examples/DotNET/](DotNET) folder.

 Please follow the steps below to run the examples
 <ul>
 <li>There are two Visual Studio solution files, one for C# and other for Visual Basic.</li>